 Gary Peters (19-8, 2.33) edges White Sox teammate third baseman Pete Ward (.295, 22, 84) and Twins' outfielder Jimmie Hall (.260, 33, 80) for the American League Rookie of the Year Award.
 The 26 year-old left-handed fireballer, who struck out 189 batters in 243 innings, will become a 20-game winner for Chicago in his sophomore season.

 The A's and Orioles swap first basemen with Jim Gentile along with $25,000 going to Oakland in exchange for Norm Siebern.
-Both players will have mediocre seasons with their new clubs, but Baltimore's new infielder will be selected to the All-Star team.
+Each player will have a mediocre season with their new club, but Baltimore's new infielder will be selected to the All-Star team.

 The Mets complete the deal that brings Senator skipper Gil Hodges (321-444, .420), who still had a year left on his contract with Washington, to New York to become the team's fourth manager in the brief history of the five year-old franchise.
 The Amazins' obtain the beloved former Dodger and original Met by sending 21 year-old right-hander Bill Denehy and $100,000 in reparations to nation's capital.

 Carl Morton, who finished the season with a record of 18-11 for the last place Expos, wins the National League Rookie of the Year award.
 The 26 year-old Montreal right-hander receives 11 of the 24 first-place votes cast by the writers with Bernie Carbo (8), Larry Bowa (3), Cesar Cedeno (1), and Wayne Simpson (1) also being named on the BBWAA ballots.

-The Indians trade third baseman Graig Nettles and catcher Gerry Moses to the Yankees for backstop John Ellis‚ infielder Jerry Kenney‚ and outfielders Charlie Spikes and Rusty Torres.
+The Indians trade third baseman Graig Nettles and catcher Gerry Moses to the Yankees for backstop John Ellis‚ infielder Jerry Kenney‚ along with outfielders Charlie Spikes and Rusty Torres.
 Nettles will play a major role on the Bronx Bombers’ championship teams later in the decade, helping the club win three American League pennants and two World Series.